Rachit47/Walmart_Sales_Analytics/README.md

 # Walmart Sales Data Analysis

-## About
+## Introduction

-This project aims to explore the Walmart Sales data to understand top performing branches and products, sales trend of of different products, customer behaviour.
-The aims is to study how sales strategies can be improved and optimized.
-The dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).
+The objective of this project is to delve into Walmart Sales data, aiming to discern the top-performing branches and products, analyze the sales trends across various product categories, and understand customer behavior.
+The primary goal is to investigate opportunities for enhancing and optimizing sales strategies.
+The dataset utilized for this analysis was sourced from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).

-"In this recruiting competition, job-seekers are provided with historical sales data for 45 Walmart stores located in different regions.
-Each store contains many departments, and participants must project the sales for each department in each store.
-To add to the challenge, selected holiday markdown events are included in the dataset.
-These markdowns are known to affect sales, but it is challenging to predict which departments are affected and the extent of the impact." [source](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting)

-## Purposes Of The Project
+## Objective

-The major aim of thie project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.
+The primary objective of this project is to acquire insights into Walmart's sales data, aiming to comprehend the various factors influencing the sales performance across its branches.

 ## About Data